If you’re visiting Huntsville Alabama, the chances are good that a visit to the U.S. Space and Rocket Center is on your list of things to do.

 How much does the U.S. Space and Rocket Center cost?

-The U.S. Space and Rocket Center is $25 general admission for adults, which includes children aged 13 and above.
-Children aged 5-12 pay $17, and children 4 and under are free.
+As of May 2022, the U.S. Space and Rocket Center is $30 general admission for adults, which includes children aged 13 and above.
+Children aged 5-12 pay $20, and children 4 and under are free.

 There is a wide range of discounts on general admission available for Seniors, Veterans, and AAA members, as well as active military and those working for NASA amongst others.
 Check out the pricing page here for full information.